TomPace101/nanopore_diffusion/notes.md

 Then, we need to try to abstract/generalize this more, somehow.
 - can we set up a general structure for rectangular periodic boundaries?
+- spatial variation in diffusion matrices? or properties that vary by cell as a generalization of that?

 # ill-sleep (and debug of the PNP-reaction solver)